moyass/COMP3008-HapticAuth/README.md

 ### COMP 3000 - Rhythmic Authentication

 The goal of this project is to develop and explore a different method of authentication.
-Using haptic feedback and rythmic patterns a user is able to input their "password" without someone pressing keys.
+Using haptic feedback and rhythmic patterns a user is able to input their "password" without someone pressing keys.